 Analyze data structure, content of currently reusable ontology and authority files to form the basis for data modeling

 To design the ontology/ semantic data model

-To transform the original data to structured one and correct the error data for optimization of the data quality
+To structure the original data and correct data errors to optimize quality

-To design or assign the reusable URIs to each data resource; to reuse and link to the external resources (such as AAT, VIAF, DBpedia, GeoNames et cetera); to establish the semantic relations between the resources
+To design or assign the reusable URIs to each data resource; to reuse and link to the external resources (such as AAT, VIAF, DBpedia, GeoNames, etc.); to establish the semantic relations between the resources

-To create the linkages between heterogeneous resources through the technology of the Name Entity Recognition
+To create the linkages between heterogeneous resources through the technology of the Named Entity Recognition

 To convert, release the data in RDF file format (such as N-Triples, Turtle) and upload into the triple store

 Data Querying in SPARQL

 To establish the SPARQL endpoint and offer semantic query functionality, with examples